-The City's Take it Back! program encourages local businesses to "take back" many of the household materials that they sell, and to ensure they are reused, recycled or disposed of properly.
+The City's Take it Back! program encourages local businesses to “take back” many of the household materials that they sell, and to ensure they are reused, recycled or disposed of properly.
 This program provides a convenient and safe way for residents of Ottawa to return household items that should not go in the garbage to participating retailers and charitable organizations.
-The program has become an alternative to the residential recycling boxes and Household Hazardous Waste depots.

 Please be advised that the City of Ottawa makes no representations whatsoever about the Take it Back! retailers or organizations listed in the directory.
 Any links to third party websites or references to the retailers, organizations, products, services or publications do not constitute endorsement or approval by the City of Ottawa.

 The Tires Regulation under the Resource Recovery and Circular Economy Act, 2016 (RRCEA) designated tires as the first material under Ontario’s Individual Producer Responsibility framework (IPR).
 This means producers of tires are responsible for the cost of recycling their goods.

 Ontario Regulation 522/20, Electrical and Electronic Equipment (EEE):